magic-at-bath/magic-at-bath.github.io/content/_index.md

       text: |
         <br>

-        The **Multimodal Analysis, Generation and InteraCtion research group at Bath** has been a center of excellence for Artificial Intelligence research, teaching, and practice since its founding in 2020.
+        The **Multimodal Analysis, Generation and InteraCtion research group at Bath** is a center of excellence for Visual Computing and Artificial Intelligence research, teaching, and practice.
+More about our projects can be seen [here](https://magic-at-bath.github.io/project)

   - block: collection
     content: